O zittre nicht, mein lieber Sohn: Music

 It is in the third part that the music reaches a high level of virtuosity for the soloist, including the following very difficult coloratura:

 It can be seen that Mozart aligned the text (dann) to give the singer the most sonorous and singable vowel "a" for most of the passage.

-The highest note, F6 in scientific pitch notation, is claimed by a posthumous witness to have been mentioned by Mozart on his deathbed; the composer was (if the story is true) imagining his sister-in-law's performance.
+The highest note, F6, is claimed by a posthumous witness to have been mentioned by Mozart on his deathbed; the composer was (if the story is true) imagining his sister-in-law's performance.
 See Death of Mozart.

 Critical opinion

 While countless audiences have enjoyed hearing skilled sopranos navigate the difficult coloratura passage, Spike Hughes detects a more significant purpose in Mozart's writing:

 The coloratura, which is never overdone for a moment in this aria, has a tremendous dramatic impact.
 It is not intended as a display of a singer's vocal prowess but of the Queen's character and as [in] Die Entführung ... coloratura is often synonymous in Mozart's mind with resolution and anger.